 Is this blog useful?
 You might also like The Journey of a New User Device.

 Expectation No. 6: Microsoft Managed Desktop is Expensive

 Like any premium service, Microsoft Managed Desktop is an additional cost to your company; you’ll need compatible laptops (ask about our leasing arrangements), and there are monthly user licence fees.
 Expensive?
 If you’re going to look purely at your expenditure without weighing up the value, then you might well see it this way.

 Consider how you’re managing your desktop estate today.
 Do you measure what it truly costs you?
 If so, you can show how to offset your expenditure with cost-savings and efficiency gains.
 For example:

-- Modern services are replacing legacy hardware and software, and the associated management costs.
+- Modern services are replacing legacy hardware and software and;

-We hope this blog has cleared up any misconceptions you might have had around this service.
+We hope this blog cleared any misconceptions you might have had around this service.
 Ready for the next step?
 Get Microsoft Managed Desktop ready and request a free consultation.
-Are you feeling even bolder?
+Are you feeling ambitious?
 Get a quote for MMD or click below.
 Thanks for reading.